Arequipa Pottery: Establishing the sanatorium

-The Pottery
+Pottery

 Most of the clay used by the pottery was dug locally by boys who did the heavy work.
 The patients spent a limited number of hours per day finishing and decorating the pots.

 Production was directed by a succession of well-known ceramists: Frederick Hurten Rhead, Albert Solon, and Fred Wilde, who were responsible for the shapes of the ware, thus resulting in dramatic variations in style.
 The patients added surface decorations, either in the form of designs painted on the surface or patterns carved into the damp clay.

 Rhead, who headed the pottery from 1911 until 1913, trained as a potter in England.
 Prior to moving to California, he had worked for Edward Gardner Lewis at University City, Missouri where his activities included running a pottery correspondence course.
 Rhead introduced slip trailing, a technique which became the signature form of decoration of Arequipa pottery.
 The most common design under Rhead's tenure was a band of stylized ivy leaves.

 While Rhead's artistic talent was not in doubt, the management of the sanatorium were not happy with his approach to the pottery as a business.

 In July 1913 Rhead was replaced as director of the pottery by Albert Solon, who implemented cuts in running costs.
 Solon, like Rhead, was born in Staffordshire, England.
 Solon's brother Camille came to join him the following year.

 In 1915, at the Panama–Pacific International Exposition in San Francisco, the Arequipa Tuberculosis Sanatorium exhibited its ceramic works in the fair's Palace of Education, where discharged patients demonstrated pottery-making and sold examples of the product.
 The Arequipa pottery ceased operation in 1918.

 As TB came under the control of antibiotic treatment, the sanatorium was converted to a hospital.
 Standards of care kept changing, and there was little need for it.

 After being closed in 1957, the hospital and sanatorium facility were offered for use as a Girl Scout camp in 1960.
 Eventually the property was donated to the local council, which raised funds for new facilities, such as a swimming pool.
 Other changes have been made so the property serves current needs.

 The Oakland Museum of California has the largest existing holding of pottery and tiles from Arequipa, with more than 100 pieces in its collections.
 The products of the Arequipa Pottery have become highly prized among collectors.